WDI-SEA/interview-questions/readme.md

 ** I define customer or personal goals, (user stories).
 I ask myself what tools would be appropriate for the proposed project.
 I sketch outlines and wireframe everything.
 I write some pseudo code, then jump in to programming.

 * If you have 5 different stylesheets, how would you best integrate them into the site?
 ** I would keep them all in one folder but organize them based on speceficity.
+I'd link to them in my index.html in order of speceficity as well.

 * Can you describe the difference between progressive enhancement and graceful degradation?
 ** Graceful degradation starts from the status quo of complexity and tries to fix for the lesser experience whereas progressive enhancement starts from a very basic, working example and allows for constant extension for future environments.
 Degrading gracefully means looking back whereas enhancing progressively means looking forward whilst keeping your feet on firm ground.
 (Taken from some article)